mauroseb/tht-rhosp11/README.md

+# RHOSP 11 templates

-# THT templates to deploy RHOSP11 with 2 Networker nodes in virtual lab
+ - THT templates to deploy RHOSP11 with 2 Networker nodes in lab